systemd/mkosi/mkosi.md

 `Distribution=`

 : Matches against the configured distribution.
 Multiple distributions may be specified, separated by spaces.
-A single distribution match can be negated by preceding the value with `!`.
 If multiple distributions are specified, the condition is satisfied if the current distribution equals any of the specified distributions.
+Matches can be negated with `!`.

 `Release=`

 : Matches against the configured distribution release.
 If this condition is used and no distribution has been explicitly configured yet, the host distribution and release are used.
-A single release match can be negated by preceding the value with `!`.
 Multiple releases may be specified, separated by spaces.
 If multiple releases are specified, the condition is satisfied if the current release equals any of the specified releases.
+Matches can be negated with `!`.

 `PathExists=`

 : This condition is satisfied if the given path exists.
 Relative paths are interpreted relative to the parent directory of the config file that the condition is read from.
-A match can be negated by preceding the path with a `!`.
+Matches can be negated with `!`.

 `ImageId=`

 : Matches against the configured image ID, supporting globs.
 If this condition is used and no image ID has been explicitly configured yet, this condition fails.
-A single image ID match can be negated by preceding the value with `!`.
 Multiple image IDs may be specified, separated by spaces.
 If multiple image IDs are specified, the condition is satisfied if the configured image ID equals any of the specified image IDs.
+Matches can be negated with `!`.

 `ImageVersion=`